History of the Toronto Transit Commission: Privately operated

 Toronto's first public transportation company was the Williams Omnibus Bus Line, owned by furniture–maker and undertaker H. B. Williams.
 The line began operation in 1849.
 It carried passengers in horse-drawn stagecoaches via King and Yonge Streets, between the St. Lawrence Market and the Village of Yorkville.
 The price of each trip was six pence.

-In 1861, a 30-year franchise for a "street railway" was given to Alexander Easton in 1861.
+In 1861, a 30-year franchise for a "street railway" was given to Alexander Easton.
 The company operated under the name Toronto Street Railway (TSR).
 In 1891, the TSR franchise was not renewed.
 After a few months of municipal operation, a 30-year franchise was granted to William Mackenzie's Toronto Railway Company (TRC).
 The TRC was required to replace horse-drawn streetcars with electric ones by 1894.
-From their introduction, streetcars were only allowed to operate six days a week, as a blue law prohibited their use on Sundays.
+From their introduction, streetcars were only allowed to operate six days a week, as a blue law prohibited Sunday service.
 This was upheld in an 1892 referendum, but a second referendum in 1897 overturned the law by a narrow margin, and the first Sunday streetcars ran on May 16 of that year.

 In 1885, north of the city, a franchise was granted to the Metropolitan Street Railway (MSR).

 Outside of the city, transit connections to the suburbs were provided by interurban lines, known in Ontario as "radial railways" because their lines radiated from the city.
 These included the Toronto and York Radial Railway and the Toronto Suburban Railway.